Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: Data

 \textit{Method I} detects sources that produce a significant peak within a 5$\times$5 pixel region after neighbor subtraction.
 For each star, KS2 measures flux and position in every exposure by fitting an effective point-spread function (ePSF; \citealt{anderson2000}) tailored to the star’s detector location.
 The sky background is estimated in an annulus spanning 4 to 8 pixels, and final measurements are obtained by averaging results from all images.

 \textit{Methods II and III} are designed for stars too faint for robust PSF fitting.
 Both begin by subtracting neighboring stars and then derive fluxes from aperture photometry. \textit{Method II} performs weighted aperture photometry in a 5$\times$5 pixel box, reducing the contribution of pixels affected by crowding and adopting the same sky estimate as Method I. \textit{Method III} is optimized for very crowded regions and for faint stars with numerous exposures available.
 It uses a circular aperture of radius 0.75 pixels and determines the local background from an annulus between 2 and 4 pixels from the stellar position.
 KS2 also offers a suite of diagnostics to assess photometric quality.
-To ensure high-precision results, we retained only isolated stars that are well fitted by the ePSF model (see Section 2.4 of \citealt{milone2023}).
+To ensure high-precision results, we retained only isolated stars that are well fitted by the ePSF model (see Sect.
+2.4 of \citealt{milone2023}).

 The photometry was calibrated to the Vega magnitude system following the procedure described in \cite{milone2023}, using the appropriate encircled-energy corrections and zero points provided by STScI.\footnote{STScI calibration resources are available at:\\ ACS:\,\,\url{www.stsci.edu/hst/instrumentation/acs/data-analysis/photometric-calibration}; NIRCam: \url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-calibrations}.} We accounted for pixel--area variations and corrected the coordinates for geometric distortion using the solutions of \citet{anderson2022a} for ACS/WFC, and those provided by Jay Anderson for NIRCam data.\footnote{\url{https://www.stsci.edu/stsci-research/research-directory/jay-anderson}}.
-Finally, we derived proper motions by comparing stellar positions at multiple epochs, and used them to select the bulk of Bo\"otes members employed in the analysis presented in this paper \citep[see][for details]{milone2023}.
+Finally, to derive the proper motions of stars in the field of view of Bo\"otes\,I, we followed the procedure by \cite{milone2023}.
+In a nutshell, we first derived proper motions relative to the UFD by comparing the positions of stars at different epochs, integrating photometry from HST and JWST.
+By analyzing these proper motions, we distinguished the majority of Bo\"otes\,I members from field stars.
+Stars with proper motions deviating by more than three times the galaxy's proper-motion dispersion were excluded from the analysis presented in this paper \citep[see][for details]{milone2023}.

 We conducted artificial-star (AS) tests to estimate photometric errors and to generate the simulated CMD.
 Following the method outlined by \citet{anderson2008}, we created a list of $10^{6}$ ASs.
 These ASs were designed to mimic the radial distribution and luminosity function of the observed stars, and were placed along the fiducial line from the base of the RGB to the bottom of the MS.